freitaglab/BerryMetre/README.md

 The Arduino Pro Mini communicates via serial communication with a Wemos D1 Mini, which acts as a UDP relay to send the data to any receiver via regular WiFi.
 The receiver has been implemented in Python and uses Matplotlib for real-time visualization of the J-V-curve and power generation.
 It takes care of tweeting the results, cloud communication, and sticker printing.

+## Read the Wiki
+Head over to the [Wiki](../../wiki) to learn more about
+* Hardware components
+* Printing stickers
+* Wireless setup
+* Gesture controlling a lamp using a Leap motion controller
+* And more...

 ## Licenses
 - GNU AFFERO GENERAL PUBLIC LICENSE v3.0 - used for source code developed for the BerryMetre
 - Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) - used for design and related files of the PCBs